GenAI use across industries

 Allowing a broader group of less sophisticated investors to access, understand, and make use of market data.

 Bloomberg created its own LLM, BloombergGPT, based on its extensive collection of financial data.
 The system has two purposes.
-First, it can improve on automated tasks Bloomberg is already doing each day in-house, like natural language processing, news classification, and sentiment analysis.
+First, it can improve on automated tasks Bloomberg is already doing in-house every day, like natural language processing, news classification, and sentiment analysis.
 Second, the system will allow clients to make sense of the vast amounts of data flowing through their Bloomberg Terminal, providing synopses of market moving events that separate the signal from the noise.
 (Source)

 Legal